Student Achievement Information, Outcomes, and Costs

 Percent

-Percentage of bachelor’s graduates taking the AICP exam who passed
+Percentage of bachelor’s graduates taking the AICP exam within 5 years who passed, graduating class of 2019 (for accredited undergrad)

 Employment